KatGia/SQL-basics/README.md

 - **Gene Expression Repositories**: ArrayExpress and GEO.
 - **Protein Sequence Databases**: UniProt, Swiss-Prot, and PDB.

+### Another Example of Using SQL in Bioinformatics: PanCancer Atlas BigQuery Tables
+The PanCancer Atlas project by the Institute for Systems Biology (ISB-CGC) provides an excellent example of how SQL databases can be used to explore large-scale cancer genomics data without downloading massive datasets.

+**Key points:**

+- The PanCancer Atlas data are hosted as BigQuery tables on Google Cloud Platform.

+- These tables faithfully reproduce the original PanCancer Atlas datasets, integrating multiple data types such as DNA mutation status and RNA expression levels.

+- By using SQL queries on these tables, researchers can easily explore and combine complex multi-omics data.

+- This approach allows efficient and flexible data analysis, eliminating the need to download and manage large raw files locally.

 ---

 ## Why Use SQL?